barchart/alerting-service-public/docs/content/concepts/alert_data_structure.md

 _Refer to [```Schema.Property```](/content/sdk/lib-data?id=schemaproperty) for a formal definition._

-**A "property" is an attribute of a "condition" referring to a streaming data source** including a target.
+**A "property" is an attribute of a "condition" referring to a streaming data source**, including a target.
 For example, the **last price** of a stock quote is a property.
-Then, specifying Apple stock, as opposed to some other company, is the target.
+Then, we target Apple stock, as opposed to some other company.

 Here is an object — using the fewest fields necessary — to create a property (for use with a new alert):